-At the June 2015 Annual General and Special Meeting, shareholders approved a Deferred Share Unit Plan (the "DSU Plan"), which provides for the grant of DSUs to eligible directors of the Company.
-The DSUs provide for the payment of certain amounts, or the issuance of common shares, to eligible directors.
+The Company has established a deferred share unit plan (the "DSU Plan"), which provides for the grant of DSUs to eligible directors of the Company.
+The DSUs provide for the cash payment of certain amounts, or the issuance of common shares, to eligible directors.
 The Company does not intend to make cash payments and there is no history of the Company making cash payments under the DSU plan and, as such, the DSUs are accounted for within shareholders' equity.
 These common shares would be issued from the same 10% rolling pool as the common shares issued under the Company's Performance Share Unit and Restricted Share Unit Plan and the Company's Share Option Plan.
-As these DSUs are expected to be settled with equity, an amount equal to the stock-based compensation expense is initially credited to contributed surplus and transferred to share capital if and when the deferred share unit is exercised.
+As these DSUs are expected to be settled with equity, an amount equal to the stock-based compensation expense is initially credited to contributed surplus and transferred to share capital if and when the deferred share unit is redeemed.
+DSUs vest immediately.